≡ Menu

 Ford operates thousands if not hundreds of offices and factories all around the world and employs nearly 200,000 people globally.

-In this article, we will explore Ford’s short-term liquidity by using only 3 ratios, namely the current ratio, working capital, and quick ratio (acid test ratio).
+This article explores Ford’s short-term liquidity by using only 3 ratios: current ratio, working capital, and quick ratio (acid test ratio).
+Let’s get started!

 Table Of Contents